COVID-19

 HIV & COVID-19

 Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.
 Most people infected with the virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
-However, some will become seriously ill and require medical attention.
+However, some may become seriously ill and require medical attention.
 Older people and those with underlying medical conditions like cardiovascular disease, diabetes, chronic respiratory disease, or cancer are more likely to develop serious illness.
 Anyone can get sick with COVID-19 and become seriously ill or die at any age.

 COVID-19 is a respiratory illness, which means it affects the parts of your body you use to breathe: your nose, throat and lungs.
 If you’re sick with COVID-19, your symptoms might include: